Everyone knows that the year only really begins after Carnival. So it’s time to prepare your agenda and choose what to do in São Paulo in March.

 Cities less than 100 km from São Paulo

-If you’re not much of a Carnival fan, a good idea might be to escape the revelry with a trip to the interior of São Paulo.
+If you’re not much of a carnival person, a good idea might be to escape the revelry with a trip to the interior of São Paulo.
 But we know that distance can be an obstacle for many, so check out our guide to cities within 100 km of São Paulo.
 A good choice whenever you’re thinking about what to do in São Paulo in March!

 From Puberty to Menopause

-This comedy show brings Angela Dippe to the stage, mixing a lecture and stand-up comedy.
-The autobiographical monologue humorously and irreverently tackles the stages of women’s lives, covering topics such as relationships, beauty standards, machismo and ageism.
+This comedy show brings Angela Dippe to the stage, mixing lecture and stand-up comedy.
+The autobiographical monologue tackles, with humor and irreverence, the phases of women’s lives, covering topics such as relationships, beauty standards, machismo and ageism.

 Until 22/04